**3/15 FaithPoint Sunday Services Online Only!**

 Sabbath restores more than the body.
 It restores the soul.
 It is a weekly act of trust—trust that God is sufficient, that we are not the Savior, and that our identity is received, not earned.

-Bring your bibles this Sunday and let’s explore God’s design for our souls together!
+Let’s explore God’s design for our souls together!

 Pastor Wes Asheim